VMWARE CORE LICENSING AUDITOR

 The VMware Core Calculator is the starting point for any defensible Broadcom renewal budget.
 Before you can model cost, negotiate terms, or evaluate an exit, you need one number: your actual licensed core footprint — not your VM count, not your socket count, but physical cores after the 16-core billing floor is applied across every CPU in your estate.
 Get that number wrong and everything downstream is wrong too.

-In “Day 2” operations, capacity planning errors are costly.
-Under Broadcom’s subscription model, licensing errors are catastrophic.
+In year two of Broadcom’s subscription model, licensing errors are catastrophic.
 The shift from perpetual CPU sockets to per-core subscriptions for VMware vSphere Foundation (VVF) and VMware Cloud Foundation (VCF) introduces financial variables that didn’t exist under the old model — variables that compound at every renewal cycle.
 The entitlement structure is documented in the Broadcom Product Guide, but the math that determines your actual bill requires applying it against your specific hardware profile.

 If you deploy dual 12-core processors, you aren’t paying for 24 cores.
 You are paying for 32.
 That four-core gap per CPU — multiplied across every host in your estate — is what the VMware Core Calculator calls ghost cores: licensed capacity that generates cost with no workload behind it.
 In a 10-host cluster with dual-socket 12-core CPUs, that’s 80 ghost cores on the invoice before a single VM is counted.